Executive Editorial

 A huge accomplishment and another step forward for our club.
 Well done Ben!

-Congrats to CUP Alumni Camryn Broz who was part of the Cumberlands Patriots women's soccer team that finished as 2025 NAIA National Runner-Up.
+Congrats to CUP Alumna Camryn Broz who was part of the Cumberlands Patriots women's soccer team that finished as 2025 NAIA National Runner-Up.

 CUP BOYS MLS NEXT TEAMS ON THE ROAD